Jorval/learn-to-git/README.md

 So if you stumbled over this project leave an issue or another form of contribution to help managing the task a git repo offers.

 thanks. jorval

+---

+# Pimping Atom for Github use
+i found a package that let me use git commands directly from Atom without switching to my terminator session.
+Awesome.
+Installing it led's to a LOT more of these packages for Atom.
+Diversity is not a crime right!<br />
+so i stick with the first package i found which is called **Git-Plus**<br />
+if that sucks ... i'll try the next package and so on.